Herc-Ch/one-rsvp-to-rule-them-all/README.md

 ### .env File Setup 🔐

-Create a `.env` file in the project's root directory with the following configurations:
+Modify the `.env` file in the project's root directory with the following configurations:

 ```env
 # Flask App Secret Key